May 15, 2020

 The Internet of Things concept revolves around real-time data exchange — and that’s what WebRTC is particularly good at.

-For instance, the technology could be a welcome addition to an RFID-based retail store security system: besides the label tags and security antennae, the solution could incorporate an IP camera, which monitors store traffic and streams video data in real time to a web application running on a security manager’s computer.
+For instance, the technology could be a welcome addition to an RFID-based retail store security system.
+In addition to label tags and security antennae, a WebRTC-based solution can incorporate an IP camera, which monitors store traffic and streams video data in real time to a web application running on a security manager’s computer.
 When an item that hasn't been paid for sets the detectors off, the manager can correlate the alert signal with camera footage, and identify the shoplifter.

-Although you can compile the WebRTC native code package to create a peerconnection without an intermediary media server, WebRTC is a browser-first technology, meaning it is not directly supported by most IoT devices and embedded systems.
+Although you can compile the WebRTC native code package to create a peer-to-peer connection without an intermediary media server, WebRTC is not directly supported by most IoT devices and embedded systems.

 Further on the subject of smart cameras, you usually can't access the data produced by smart security systems outside a proprietary network, which prevents users from monitoring industrial facilities and connected homes remotely.